Jane Street Graduate Scholarships

 How to apply

-To apply for the studentships, all you have to do is submit your completed application (including ethnicity information) by the January deadline for a course listed above.
-All applicants who declare themselves to be of UK Black or UK Mixed-Black ethnicity will be automatically considered.
+To be considered for the studentships, all you have to do is submit your completed application (including ethnicity information) by the January deadline for a course listed above.
+All successful applicants who declare themselves to be of UK Black or UK Mixed-Black ethnicity will be automatically considered for funding.

 Queries relating to the MSc in Mathematical Modelling and Scientific Computing, MSc in Mathematical Sciences, MSc in Mathematical and Theoretical Physics, MSc in Mathematical and Computational Finance and MSc in Mathematics and the Foundations of Computer Science may be addressed to the Mathematical Institute Graduate Studies Office (@email)